lebedeffson/Synthetic_dataset/README.md

-# Thermoradiobiology Synthetic Data Project
+# Thermoradiobiology Synthetic Data Project.

 This repository contains a literature-grounded expert knowledge base and a cleaned final pipeline for generating a **cell-level synthetic survival dataset** for the 15-point experiment on combined radiation and hyperthermia.